SingularityKChen/Weekly_Review_in_NTU/README.md

 # 2019/12/23-29

 Last week, I read four Journal Articles related to Deep Learning Accelerator Implementation.
 Thanks to Shien's recommendation, I learned a lot from these articles as I have a more vivid knowledge of DLA with several in-deep views in some components.

+When I reviewed these four articles, I found that even though I know how to design the hardware architecture, I may not know how to run some DNN models with the accelerator.
+Letty told me that they need the help of some compilers to translate the models to instructions, but I don't think I could optimize the compiler to compile the program into my custom instructions.
+So maybe I would not run a complex model if I can not load instructions manually.

 And next week, I am supposed to read some papers which describe the method to compress the different types of data in CNN, i.e., QNN, to decrease the movements of data and the storage requirements of its four levels of the memory hierarchy.
 Besides, Chen Peng has introduced me thinking that routers can also be regards as one of the calculation components in NoC, so maybe the next few weeks, I will improve the dataflow of Eyeriss with this kind of pattern.